 Maintenance of the Manual

-Each Safety Manual holder is responsible for inserting documents and keeping the manual up-to-date based on information provided by the Associate Human Resources Director’s office.
-Requests for missing documents or clarification of any item in the manual should be submitted to the Associate Human Resources Director’s office.
+Each Safety Manual holder is responsible for inserting documents and keeping the manual up-to-date based on information provided by the Human Resource Benefits Specialist office.
+Requests for missing documents or clarification of any item in the manual should be submitted to the Human Resource Benefits Specialist.